anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 To sum up, EST does not meet the requirements for authenticated self-contained objects, but SCEP, CMP, and CMC do.
-This document primarily focuses on CMP as it has more industrial relevance than CMC and SCEP has issues not detailed here.
+This document primarily focuses on CMP as it has more industry adoption than CMC and SCEP has issues not detailed here.

 # Adaptations to BRSKI {#uc1}